 Other Things to Try

 - Desensitization.
 There are times when it’s possible to alleviate your dog’s fears by playing thunderstorm sounds when it’s not storming outside.
 Find a CD or download thunderstorm or fireworks sound clips to use.
 Play at a low volume at first while comforting your dog with pleasant stimuli such as pettings and treats.
 Do this for only a few minutes each day over several weeks, slowly increasing the volume until you can play the sounds at their natural noise level while your dog remains content and calm.
-The gradual exposure to the source of his fear, combined with pleasant stimuli like petting or playing, will eventually reduce Fido’s anxiety to it.
+The gradual exposure to the source of his fear, combined with pleasant stimuli like petting or playing, will eventually reduce Fido’s anxiety about it.
 Fortunately, this technique works very well for many pets.
-For more information and a link to sounds, click here.

 - Animal Behaviorist.
 Even if you find relief using one or more of the methods above, an animal behaviorist may be able to provide additional insight into your fearful dog’s behavior and how to best deal with it.
 Your veterinarian, an animal behaviorist, even a dog trainer may have specialized training in managing this kind of canine behavior.